bfncs/cors-ajax-cookie-test/README.md

 # Cross-origin ajax cookie test

-This is a striped down test case for setting a cross-origin cookie through ajax with different user agents.
+This is a stripped down test case for setting a cross-origin cookie through ajax with different user agents.
 It consist of a source component, from where such a request is issued and a target component where the request is received and the cookie is set and evaluated.